hashicorp/terraform/website/source/intro/getting-started/build.html.md

 }
 ```

-~> **Note**: The above configuation is designed to work on modern EC2 accounts,
+~> **Note**: The above configuation is designed to work on most EC2 accounts,
-with access to a VPC.
-For EC2 Classic users, please `t1.micro` for
+with access to a default VPC.
+For EC2 Classic users, please use `t1.micro` for
 `instance_type`, and `ami-408c7f28` for the `ami`.

 Replace the `ACCESS_KEY_HERE` and `SECRET_KEY_HERE` with your